A Dystopian High School Musical Foresaw The College Admissions Scandal

 "Did I tell the future?
 I don't know," Gomes says with a laugh.
 He wrote the play's music and lyrics.
 "There was definitely a tangible energy in the air when we realized our story was accurate."

-So how did this story, writtens months ago, come to be so spot-on?
+So how did this story, written months ago, come to be so spot-on?
 Early in the process, Gomes and Holmes involved experts: their students.
-They asked students to submit monologues and they held workshops where dozens of students shared what their lives were like.
+They asked students to submit monologues, and they held workshops where dozens of students shared what their lives were like.
 They wanted to dig below the surface — beyond the idea of "school is hard, tests are hard," Gomes explains.
 He says they wanted the good stuff — "Not what they tell their parents, not what they tell their friends, but the things that they think about and don't express."

 Over and over again, these conversations came back to the stress of academics and the value of self-worth.
 Many of the things students said made it directly into the script.